koder77/l1vmgodata/README.md

 L1VMgodata
 ==========
 This is my first go project.
-It will be a simple database like L1VM data, if it is finished.
 This database is written for data exchange between programs.
 New save/load function added to write/read whole database from disk!
 NEW: added IP whitelist: "whitelist.txt" in which you can set all allowed client IPs!